roman/Haskell-etc/README.md

 A lot of times you may want to assert where a configuration value is coming from, or if a particular environment variable was considered effectively by your program.
-You an use the `Etc.printPrettyConfig` function to render the configuration map and the different values/sources that were resolved when calculating it.
+You an use the `System.Etc.printPrettyConfig` function to render the configuration map and the different values/sources that were resolved when calculating it.
 This function is _really_ useful for debugging purposes.